-Shifts the Target into a new Arena within the same Field.
+Shifts the Target into a new Area within the same Field.

-The User, and Target, both Shift to a new Arena within the same Field.
+The User, and Target, both Shift to a new Area within the same Field.

-This attack may be used against any Target within the same Field, but not in the same Arena.
+This attack may be used against any Target within the same Field.

-The User must shift to a new Arena, within the same Field, before or after attacking.
+The User may shift to a new Area, within the same Field, before or after attacking.

 The User automatically attacks before non-Priority Users.
 Multiple Priority Users consult Speed as usual.

 User increases the listed stat by +1.
 If the stat is damaged, increase it an additional +1 (+2 total).

 There are other Moves that have different Styles, ones that deal no damage but have increased side effects, and even particularly powerful Signature Moves, but you'll to find a TM or a tutor to teach them to your Pokémon.
 Good luck!

 A Pokémon's Stamina

 is equal to its HP Stat multiplied by two, plus its Speed Stat.